 MICR 4030 Marine Microbiology 3 (3) Discussion of the microbes that inhabit the marine environment, their peculiar physiological traits, and contributions to the ecology of oceans.
-Preq: MICR 3050; and either CH 2010 and CH 2020; or both CH 2230 and CH 2270.
+Preq: MICR 3050 with a C or higher; and either CH 2010 and CH 2020; or both CH 2230 and CH 2270.

 MICR 4050 Advanced Microbial Ecology of Humans 3 (3) Investigation of the complex ecological relationships between microbes and their human hosts, including investigation of the normal microbial community in various body systems, factors that change the microbiota, and the role of the microbiota in normal development, health, and disease of the host.
-Preq: MICR 3050.
+Preq: MICR 3050 with a C or higher.

 MICR 4070 Food and Dairy Microbiology 4 (3) Physical-chemical factors limiting survival and growth of microorganisms during processing and manufacturing of food and dairy products.
 Standard methods for enumerating and identifying indicator bacteria, yeasts, molds, and microbes producing food and food-borne illness.
+Starter cultures, fungal toxins, microbial cell injury and standards for food and dairy products.
+Includes Honors sections.
+Preq: MICR 3050 with a C or higher; and one of BCHM 3050 or CH 2010 or CH 2230.
+Coreq: MICR 4071.